Fuel System

 15,000 Liters of air to burn 1 Liter of fuel

-Perfect combustion happens with an air-fuel mixture of 14.7:1 Unfortunately, engines idle smoother if they are a bit rich, make the best power quite a bit rich, and get better fuel economy running a bit lean.
+Perfect combustion happens with an air-fuel ratio of 14.7:1 Unfortunately, engines idle smoother if they are a bit rich, make the best power quite a bit rich, and get better fuel economy running a bit lean.

 Cold Start: